 Jon Kestner, Product Manager

-- Overlooking the importance of an upstream flow restrictive device
+- Overlooking the importance of an upstream flow-restrictive device

 - Allowing too much flow through the analyzer

-- Placing a pressure-reducing regulator in series with a back-pressure regulator with no flow resistance between the two devices.
+- Placing a pressure-reducing regulator in series with a back-pressure regulator with no flow resistance between the two devices

 Setting up a back-pressure regulator

-Unlike pressure-reducing regulators, a back-pressure regulator controls inlet pressure and is usually installed at the end of a line.
-On the other hand, a pressure-reducing regulator controls outlet pressure and is usually installed at the beginning of a line.
+Unlike pressure-reducing regulators, a back-pressure regulator controls inlet pressure (upstream pressure) and is usually installed at the end of a line.
+On the other hand, a pressure-reducing regulator controls outlet pressure (downstream pressure) and is usually installed at the beginning of a line.
 Both types of regulators work to balance out forces resulting from system pressure with the loading force in the spring created when establishing the set pressure.

 A back-pressure regulator requires some flow restriction (typically a needle valve) upstream to help manage inlet pressure (see R1 in figure 1).
-If there is no restriction between the back-pressure regulator and the system (even a long length of tubing might have minimal pressure drop within gas systems), the back-pressure regulator will open wide in an attempt to move enough gas to drop the upstream pressure, but will not be effective.
-With a restriction in place, the increased flow rate will result in an increased pressure drop over that restriction, helping to drop the pressure downstream.
+If there is no restriction between the back-pressure regulator and the system (even a long length of tubing might have minimal pressure drop within gas systems), the back-pressure regulator will open wide in an attempt to move enough gas to drop the upstream pressure.
+This will not be effective.
+With a restriction in place, however, the increased flow rate will result in an increased pressure drop over that restriction, helping to drop the pressure downstream.

-One large mistake that sampling system designers often make is omitting the flow restrictors, thinking that the back-pressure regulator can control the upstream pressure directly.
+One mistake that sampling system designers often make is omitting the flow restrictors, thinking that the back-pressure regulator can control the upstream pressure directly.
 But without the restrictor, when the system flow changes there would be little to no change in pressure.
-The regulator would continue to waste processing fluid in an attempt to increase flow as the inlet pressure it is trying to control would not show any change.
+The regulator would continue to waste process fluid in an attempt to increase flow as the inlet pressure it is trying to control would not show any change.
 This may result in the regulator being wide open.

-Allowing a lot of flow through the analyzer restrictor (see R2 in figure 1) is another large design error because it can cause the inlet pressure of the regulator to drop below its set pressure.
+Allowing a lot of flow through the analyzer restrictor (see R2 in figure 1) is another design error because it can cause the inlet pressure of the regulator to drop below its set pressure.
 This can result in the regulator shutting completely, restricting vent flow.
 For better control, the upstream flow restrictor (R1) should be sized to allow some flow to go through the regulator even at the maximum analyzer flow rate.

-To set up a functional system like that shown in figure 1, system designers should start by closing R2, adjusting R1 to sufficiently allow bypass flow for the desired analysis response time and then fine-tuning R2 for the analyzer flow desired.
+To set up a functional system like that shown in figure 1, system designers should start by closing R2, adjusting R1 to sufficiently allow bypass flow for the desired analysis response time, and then fine-tuning R2 for the analyzer flow desired.
 The bypass flow should automatically drop by the same amount.
 If needed, slowly open R1 until the bypass flow is at least as fast as the analyzer vent flow.
 This will allow the regulator to control its inlet pressure when the source pressure changes.
 If you expect that the source pressure will change widely, adjust R1 to generate a small amount of bypass flow at the lowest anticipated source pressure.

-Since the back-pressure regulator is controlling the bypass flow, a needle valve or other restrictive device in the bypass vent line is not needed.
-However, a bypass flowmeter without a needle valve, is useful to confirm that the regulator is passing some flow and is controlling its inlet pressure.
+Since these three components are controlling the flow to the analyzer and the bypass flow, a needle valve or other restrictive device in the bypass vent line is not needed.
+However, a bypass flowmeter without a needle valve is useful to confirm that the regulator is passing some flow and is controlling its inlet pressure.